Jan & John Maggs

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-On Sunday afternoon we left London and picked up our rented Nissan Qashqai at Heathrow, but our National Trust itinerary could not begin until we’d visited our favorite shops in the Cotswolds.
-After two days of shopping and a morning of preparing stock and documentation for shipment to Conway with DHL, we were free to begin.
-Our first holiday destination was in Warwickshire.
+On Sunday afternoon we left London and picked up our rented Nissan Qashqai at Heathrow.
+But our National Trust itinerary could not begin until we’d visited our favorite shops in the Cotswolds.
+After two days of shopping and a morning of preparing stock and documentation for shipment to Conway by DHL, we were free to begin our journey through English history.
+Our first destination was in Warwickshire.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~